basho/basho_docs/source/languages/en/riak/theory/concepts/crdts.md

 In version 2.0, Riak continued this evolution by introducing a series of eventually convergent **datatypes** inspired by academic research on convergent replicated datatypes (CRDTs), most notably the work of Shapiro, Preguiça, Baquero, and Zawirski ([paper](http://hal.upmc.fr/docs/00/55/55/88/PDF/techreport.pdf)).

-The difference between Riak datatypes and other data stored in Riak is that datatypes are **operations based**.
+The central difference between Riak datatypes and other data stored in Riak is that datatypes are **operations based**.
 Instead of the usual reads, writes, and deletes performed on key/value pairs, you instead perform operations like removing a register from a map, or telling a counter to increment itself by 5, or enabling a flag that was previously disabled (more on each of these types below).

 One of the core purposes behind datatypes is to relieve developers using Riak of the burden of producing data convergence at the application level by absorbing some of that complexity into Riak itself.
+Riak manages this complexity by building eventual consistency _into the datatypes themselves_.

 You can still build applications with Riak---and you will always be able to---that treat Riak as a highly available key/value store.
 That is not going away.
 What _is_ being provided is additional flexibility and more choices.

 The trade-off that datatypes present is that using them takes away your ability to customize how convergence takes place.
 If your use case demands that you create your own deterministic merge functions, then Riak datatypes might not be a good fit.